DarrachBarneveld/CoolCoders-PP4/README.md

 5. As a User, I can level up based on the number of posts I have contributed, so that I can be recognised for my active participation and contributions to the community. [#36](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/36)
 6. As a User, I can delete my account so that I can remove myself, details and all content from the live website [#39](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/39)
 7. As a User, I can click on the footer contact social links so I can find out more information about the brand [#43](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/43)
+8. As a User, I can view my posts that are pending approval on my profile page so that I can track the status of my submitted content. [#45](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/45)
+9. As a User, I want to see a user-friendly interface when I have no posts or favourites on my profile page.
+Additionally, I want to have an option to easily add new content. [#46](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/46)

 #### Website Owner/Developer